-On March 24, 2020, the Company announced that it had commenced the demobilization of employees and contractors at the Springpole Gold Project and the Goldlund Gold Project.
+In response to the onset of the COVID-19 pandemic, the Company adopted a series of robust COVID-19 risk mitigation policies incorporating recommendations set by the Government of Ontario, the Government of British Columbia and the Government of Canada.
 To date, First Mining has not had any cases of COVID-19 novel coronavirus ("COVID-19") at its camp operations or its head office in Vancouver.
-The health and safety of First Mining's workforce, their families and the communities in which the Company operates is First Mining's number one concern.
+The health and safety of First Mining's workforce, their families and the communities in which the Company operates is First Mining's primary concern.
 In the interests of the health and well-being of its employees, contractors, visitors to its office and operations, and the families of all such persons, First Mining also implemented a work from home policy for its employees until further notice.
 First Mining is committed to fully supporting safety measures for our workforce, families and communities.

 At the Springpole Gold Project, the Company initially demobilized one of its two drill crews.
-In order to ensure the health and safety of all its employees the Company had intended to complete the current shift rotation while limiting access to site for any new individuals.
+In order to ensure the health and safety of all its employees the Company had intended to complete the shift rotation while limiting access to site for any new individuals.
 Work at site was nearing completion ahead of a planned reduction in on-site activities until after the spring ice break-up.
-However, due to the current environment, First Mining decided to demobilize the remaining contractors and staff and keep Springpole Gold Project on care and maintenance until it is able to restart its work programs.
-At the Goldlund Gold Project, drill crews went on a scheduled break in mid-March and were subsequently demobilized.
+However, due to the COVID-19 pandemic, First Mining decided to demobilize the remaining contractors and staff at the Springpole Gold Project in March, and to keep the project on care and maintenance until it was able to restart its work programs.

-On May 28, 2020, the Company announced the restart of field operations at the Springpole Gold Project and the Goldlund Gold Project.
+On May 28, 2020, the Company announced the restart of field operations at the Springpole Gold Project.
 First Mining has implemented a COVID-19 risk mitigation policy incorporating recommendations set by the Government of Ontario, to provide health and safety guidance and recommendations to its employees and contractors.
-All employees and contractors at Springpole and Goldlund will be subject to heightened health and safety standards in accordance with precautions put in place by the Government of Ontario and the Company.
+All employees and contractors at the Springpole Gold Project will be subject to heightened health and safety standards in accordance with precautions put in place by the Government of Ontario and the Company.
+To date, the Company has had no cases of COVID-19 at any of its operations.